twentyhq/twenty/README.md

 ### Step 2: docker build
 Build docker containers.

-The whole setup/development experience is happening in `infra/dev` folder.
+The whole setup experience is happening in `infra/dev` folder.
 Make sure to be in this folder:
 ```
 cd infra/dev
 ```